-This information is designed to help nurses evaluate risk control exposures associated with their current practice.
+This information is designed to help nurse practitioners evaluate risk control exposures associated with their current practice.
 It is not intended to represent a comprehensive listing of all actions needed to address the subject matter, but rather is a means of initiating internal discussion and self-examination.
 Your clinical procedures and risks may be different from those addressed herein, and you may wish to modify the tool to suit your individual practice and patient needs.
 The information contained herein is not intended to establish any standard of care, serve as professional advice or address the circumstances of any specific entity.
 These statements do not constitute a risk management directive from CNA.
-No organization or individual should act upon this information without appropriate professional advice, including advice of legal counsel, given after a thorough examination of the individual situation, encompassing a review of relevant facts, laws and regulations.
-CNA assumes no responsibility for the consequences of the use or nonuse of this information.
+No organization or individual should act upon this information without appropriate professional advice, including advice of legal coursel, given after a thorough examination of the individual situation, encompassing a review of relevant facts, laws and regulations.
+CNA assumes no responsibility for the consequences of this information.

-This information was excerpted from NSO and CNA's full report, Nurse Liability Claim Report: 4th Edition. www.nso.com/nurseclaimreport www.cna.com www.nso.com
+This information was excerpted from NSO and CNA's full report, Nurse Practitioner Professional Liability Claim Report: 5th Edition. www.nso.com/NPclaimreport